 Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony. - Colossians 3:13-14

 - I will never get tired of hearing your voice.
-Remember, especially when you're a grown up lady with a husband and her own kids, that I want to talk to you and will always welcome your call.
+Remember, especially when you're a grown up lady with a spouse and her own kids, that I want to talk to you and will always welcome your call.